 2. Enough fragrance oil to 1/4 fill your bottle.

-3. Suitable diluent to fill the remainding 3/4 of your bottle (we recommend 'Dowanol' as a non-alcohol diluent).
+3. Suitable diluent to fill the remainding 3/4 of your bottle (we recommend non-alcohol diluents such as Dowanol or Augeo Clean Multi).

 4. Suitable dye to colour your fragrance content (if desired).

 Once you know the size diffuser you're making it's a very simple process.
 First, choose your bottle.
 We suggest an attractively shaped bottle with a large-enough base to keep stable, not too tall and with a large enough neck size to accept 6-10 of a suitable reed size.
 You will need enough fragrance oil or essential oil to make up 1/4 (25%) of the volume in your chosen bottle.
 This is not a rule but a suggestion, as different fragrances and essential oils will vary in their intensity, but as a guide, no more than 30% fragrance should be used and 25% represents a typical average.

 There are several diluents that can be used in most room fragrance applications, but not all are suitable in reed diffusers or for home use.
 Many intructions suggest using DPG (Dipropylene Glycol), but this is not always a good choice, as it is too' thick' to effectively rise in the reed 'wicks'.
 If you choose to use this, then adding a small amount (typical 3%) of perfumers alcohol will thin it quite successfully, but in order to obtain perfumers alcohol (in the UK) you will require a license, so if you have no license and would like to use an alternative product we would suggest using either Dowanol or Augeo Clean Multi.